enajx/DNAtoMidi/README.md

 The DNA is made of 4 letters A, G, T and C representing the four DNA nucleotides.
 Three letters together are called [codons](https://en.wikipedia.org/wiki/Codon_(disambiguation)) and can encode one amino acid which are the building blocks of proteins.
 Although 64 3-letters combination are possible, there are only 20 amino acids found in nature; the same amino-acid may be coded by different condons.
 The image above shows the 20 amino acids and their encoding codons.

 In a simplify model, some codons code the start/stop instructions for the transcription process.

+Disclamer: ⚠️ mappings may not be isomorphic ⚠️

 ### Further implementations